Why Do Ski Resorts Close When Their Snowpack Is Still So Deep?

 Spring can be a great time for skiing if your local resort stays open.
 Credit: traveloregon.com

 At the beginning of the ski season, it is a race to see what resort will open first.
 Pent-up demand from not skiing during the summer and fall drives skiers to clamor for their first tracks of the season.
 Sometimes this is only on one lift and a measly 12-inch base, most of which might be man-made snow.
-Then, at the end of the season, when the resorts could fully operate their terrain with plenty of snow, they suddenly shut down.
+Then, at the end of the season, when the resorts could fully operate their terrain with plenty of snow, they suddenly shut down.ย

-With almost 900″ this season, and a 190″ base that’s 189% of normal, Alta Ski Area, UT, closed this weekend, on April 23rd.
+With over 600″ this season, and a 177″ base that’s 125% of normal, Alta Ski Area, UT, will close in two weeks, on April 21.
 Neighboring resort Snowbird will remain open into May and beyond.
 Resorts in California with less snow and shallower bases will stay open into July.
-All good things must come to an end, but why do resorts close when their snowpack is the greatest it’s been all season?
+All good things must come to an end, but why do resorts close when their snowpack is the greatest itโ€™s been all season?

 The answer to this question is a number of factors, but primarily, as with most things, the answer is money.
 Ski resorts are a business, and the cost to operate on any given day is substantial.
-There’s the cost of running the chairlifts, groomers, ski patrol, parking control, food services, employee wages, and a laundry list of other fixed expenses.
+Thereโ€™s the cost of running the chairlifts, groomers, ski patrol, parking control, food services, employee wages, and a laundry list of other fixed expenses.

 Then there is the acute decrease in demand as skier visits drop dramatically when the weather gets warm.
 People start focusing on other activities like golf, hiking, mountain biking, and lake activities.
 Resorts have to balance the economics of operating the resort and skier demand.